 SOLAR CREDITS

 Winter Ready DC, an annual campaign from the DCPSC, provides District residents information on how to save energy and reduce their energy bills over the winter.
-The campaign also offers free home weatherization kits (while supplies last) and tips on how to prepare your home and stay informed about winter weather.
+The campaign also offers free home weatherization kits (while supplies last, seasonally) and tips on how to prepare your home and stay informed about winter weather.